PSLCL/testing-framework/platform/README.md

 Note: \<dtf-system-id> should be replaced by the system ID configured in the test runner service configuration using the property `pslcl.dtf.system-id`.
 This tag is used to ensure that the test runner service can only delete resources that it creates. \<queue-arn> should also be replaced by the AWS arn of the queue configured to be used by the testing framework.

-This policy should be assigned to the AWS IAM User or Role that the system is configured to use.
+This policy should be assigned to the AWS IAM User or Role that the Test Runner Instance is configured to use.

+#### Test Instance Policy

+Test instances created by the test runner require a policy that allows the instance to upload logs to s3.
+The following template should be used to create an IAM policy for test instances:

+      {
+          "Statement": [
+          {
+              "Effect": "Allow",
+              "Action": [
+                  "s3:*"
+              ],
+              "Resource": [
+                  "arn:aws:s3:::<bucket>/*"
+              ]
+          }
+          ]
+      }

+Note: <bucket> should be replaced by the s3 bucket name for storing testing logs.

+An IAM role should be created with this policy.
+The instance profile arn should be specified in dtf.properties pslcl.dtf.aws.ec2instance.iam-arn property.

+The name of the s3 bucket should also be specified using the pslcl.dtf.aws.ec2instance.logging.s3-bucket property.

 ### Install STAF
 STAF is installed via a STAF's InstallAnywhere installation application.